HIPAA Alert: Potential Data Breach Learn More

 “Hosting the players was a wonderful experience for our family,” Dr. Aviles says.
 He notes that his son – now grown and having followed his mother into pediatrics — vividly recalls throwing out the first pitch during a 2003 Bourne Braces game, when he was just 9 years old.

-Joining a new team
+Joining a new cancer care team at rcca

 In mid-2024, Dr. Aviles – while maintaining his loyalty to the Mets – decided to join another team.
 He and his colleagues at Hematology Oncology Specialists of Cape Cod signed on with Regional Cancer Care Associates (RCCA), one of the nation’s largest networks of oncology specialists.
 He explains that affiliating with RCCA, which in turn is affiliated with US Oncology, offered his practice clinical and administrative tools that would further enhance the comprehensive care it long has provided.

-“This is sort of version 2.0 for the practice,” he says, explaining, “joining RCCA positions us to continue providing highly personalized community-based care while enabling us and our patients to benefit from the many resources that a larger organization offers.
+“This is sort of version 2.0 for the practice,” he says, explaining, “Joining RCCA positions us to continue providing highly personalized community-based care while enabling us and our patients to benefit from the many resources that a larger organization offers.
 Now, we’re able to look back on 16 great years and look ahead to many more in which we’ll have the support of a very strong network.”

-In looking back, Dr. Aviles cites not only the model that his mother provided and the partnership and support of his wife, but also the example of Kevin R. Fox, MD, a recently retired oncologist and Professor of Medicine at the University of Pennsylvania Perelman School of Medicine who inspired him to practice oncology.
+In looking back, Dr. Aviles cites not only the model that his mother provided and the partnership and support of his wife but also the example of Kevin R. Fox, MD, a recently retired oncologist and Professor of Medicine at the University of Pennsylvania Perelman School of Medicine who inspired him to practice oncology.
 “He’s a wonderful person and great family man who had tremendous rapport with his patients,” Dr. Aviles said of his mentor.

 In looking ahead, Dr. Aviles points to the joy of seeing his three children grown and doing well, the continued progress being made in cancer care, and the expanded capabilities arising from his practice’s affiliation with RCCA.